-• UTF-8 directive.
-You must include a UTF-8 directive if you want the JSP page to provide full support for internationalization.
+• You must include a UTF-8 directive if you want the JSP page to provide full support for internationalization.
 This directive causes all user input to be encoded in the 8-bit Unicode Transformation Format, which supports all of the world's languages, including those that use non-Latin1 characters.